agilie/gtm-in-viewport-manager/README.md

 **Current version:** *1.0.0*

-Google Tag Manager is a tool for simple and convenient tag/events management solutions.
-They have powerful interface to setup various events which is fired on different needs of a WEB/SEO masters.
+We are happy to share with you our new jQuery GTM In-Viewport Manager Plugin aimed to ease a way of working with Google Tag Manager (GTM).

-But in some cases we should spent a lot of time to add some additional handlers of ’specific’ events - such as in-viewport event - they should fire when some element is shown to website user.
+GTM is a free tool for simple and convenient tag/events management solutions which makes it possible to add and update website tags with just a few clicks, without needing to edit the website code.
+It has a powerful interface allowing to set up various events that should trigger in concordance with WEB/SEO masters' needs.
+But in some cases we have to spend a lot of time to add extra handlers for ’specific’ events, - such as in-viewport event - which should fire when some element is shown to a website user.

-This jQuery plugin is build for making developer life easy when he needs to setup GTM events on some elements when they appears in the viewport of the browser.
+This jQuery plugin is build for making developer's work process much easier.
+It’s really helpful in cases if you needs to set up GTM events for the elements initially unseen when they appears in the browser viewport.

 ## Installation/integration and usage: